 BYU’s paleography tutorial has been a key piece of the Center for Family History’s online presence since its beginning.
 Initially, faculty members Professor Ray Wright and Professor George Ryskamp, along with student assistants, including Leandro Soria and Bradley York, constructed tutorials and information on German, English, and Romance languages.

 By 2012 it was clear the website needed some updates and that it could be expanded to be more interactive and supportive of the Family History program’s curriculum.
 The Department of History, the College of Family, Home, and Social Sciences, and the university were generous in their support to allow for that work.
 In 2012-13, Professors Amy Harris and George Ryskamp were awarded the David O. McKay Research and Creative Works Grant to support an expansion of the online tutorials.
 This was further supported by Professor Harris being awarded the Family, Home, and Social Sciences College Teaching Initiative Grant in 2013-14.

-In addition to stellar technical support from Ken Millward and the FHSS college computer programmers, student assistants, particularly family history/genealogy students Abbie Stevens Black and Kate Olson, have been instrumental in adding and refining the tutorials’ content.
+In addition to stellar technical support from Ken Millard and the FHSS college computer programmers, student assistants, particularly family history/genealogy students, have been instrumental in adding and refining the tutorials’ content.

 (801) 422-8047 | 2105 JFSB

 George Ryskamp, J.D., AG, has served as Director of the Center for Family History and Genealogy at BYU (2003-2007); the Basque Family Heritage USA, University of Nevada, Reno (2005-2008); and Director of the Immigrant Ancestors Project and its Spanish, French and Italian sections, found at http://immigrants.byu.edu and http://script.byu.edu (2003-present).